dbgrigsby/Postr/README-rep70.md

     - Cannot be implemented until additions are made to individual APIs and the API interface
   - Basic structure for method to update user profile
-    - Considering breaking out sure profile into a new data structure, looking into kivy and passwords/ account information ** Some emthods commented out due to the inability to fully implement.
+    - Considering breaking out sure profile into a new data structure, looking into kivy and passwords/ account information ** Some methods commented out due to the inability to fully implement.
 These methods were triggering our mypy testing and weren't able to be changed

 # November 2, 2018
   - Modified performance method so that it passes all pre-commit tests and builds